 - Pat the chicken dry with paper towels.

-- Then place whole chicken onto the top of the can and push can into the chicken cavity as shown.
+- Then place whole chicken onto the top of the can and push can into the chicken cavity (butt of the chicken) as shown (or use a beer can chicken holder - see equipment).

 - Place chicken upright in a deep aluminum roaster pan and place onto gas grill.
 Close BBQ lid and cook for 45 minutes.

-- Combine all BBQ sauce ingredients in sauce pan, then baste generously on outside of the chicken.
+- Combine all BBQ sauce ingredients in saucepan then baste generously on the outside of the chicken.

-- Allow chicken to cook for remaining 45 minutes.
+- Allow chicken to cook for the remaining 45 minutes.

 - Meanwhile, simmer the remaining BBQ sauce for 20 minutes, until reduced by half the volume.

-*Note: You'll need to keep the grill going for up to 1.5 hrs so make sure you have extra propane or are filled up (if you are using propane gas).
+*Note: For this method of cooking chicken, you'll need to keep the grill going for up to 1.5 hrs so make sure you have extra propane or are filled up (if you are using propane gas).

-**Note: Your grill will need to be high enough that it can close over a whole upright chicken and test it before you light it
+***Note: Your grill will need to be high/tall enough that it can close over a whole upright chicken and test it before you light it

 I really don't think the kind of beer you use makes that much of a difference.
 I tried different types and brands of beers and they all taste great!
 You don't need fancy beer and I do not recommend using a craft beer.
 However, if you want to keep it lighter, healthy and WW friendly (because you're also using it in the sauce) then you'll want to use light beer for this recipe.
-I usually use Coors light for this recipe.
+I usually use Coors Light for this recipe.
+However, you can use a can of your favorite beer, if you prefer.

-The best way to check for doneness is by internal temperature, with an instant read meat thermometer (affiliate link).
-I have one of these thermometers and I lover it!
+The best way to check for doneness is by internal temperature, with an instant-read thermometer (affiliate link) inserted into the thickest part of the thigh.
+I have one of these thermometers and I love it!
 I use it on everything from pie to meat to bread!
-Chicken should be cooked to 165 degrees f (74 degrees celcius)
+Beer butt chicken on the grill should be cooked to 165 degrees f (74 degrees Celcius)

 🍽 Equipment

 You're also going to need some kind of holder for the chicken on the beer can.
 I use a large aluminum roasting pan as a drip pan and balance the chicken on top of the beer can (as shown in photo above).
 It's make-shift and can get a bit wobbly, but I make it work.
 However, you can buy beer can chicken stands.
-I prefer the beer can roasting chicken holders that come with the roaster. (affiliate link) and I'd buy this one if I was going to purchase one.
+I prefer the beer can roasting chicken holders that come with the roaster. and I'd buy this one if I was going to purchase one.
+BBQ mitts (affiliate links) are also handy to have on hand!

 👪 Serving Size